RobinLinus/coins-legacy/notes/bitcoin-usability.md

 # Bitcoin Usability

-This is a loose compilation of concepts regarding the usability of Bitcoin.
+This is a loose compilation of ideas and concepts regarding the usability of Bitcoin.

 Assuming hyperbitcoinization – a world were most people pay in bitcoin – what would the usability be like?